GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Methodology

 where $\boldsymbol{\mu}_{1}$, $\boldsymbol{\Sigma}_1$, $\boldsymbol{\mu}_{2}$, $\boldsymbol{\Sigma}_2$ are the position and covariance matrix of two 3D Gaussians $G(\boldsymbol{x}_1)$ and $G(\boldsymbol{x}_2)$.

-In this way, we only perform the split and clone operations on the 3D Gaussians with large positional gradients and GDS.
+To be specific, we only perform the split and clone operations on the 3D Gaussians with large positional gradients and GDS.
 To avoid the time-consuming process of calculating GDS for every pair of 3D Gaussians, we further propose two strategies.
 Firstly, for each 3D Gaussian, we locate its closest 3D Gaussian by leveraging the k-nearest neighbor (k-NN) algorithm and calculate their GDS for each pair.
 As a result, the time complexity is reduced from $O(N^{2})$ to $O(N)$.
-Additionally, as mentioned in \cref{Sec:Preliminary}, the covariance matrix can be factorized into a scaling matrix $S$ and a rotation matrix $R$: $\boldsymbol{\Sigma} = RSS^{T}R^{T}$.
-We take advantage of the diagonal and orthogonal properties of rotation and scaling matrices to simplify the calculation of \cref{Eq:GDS}.
-Details of GDS will be discussed in the Supplementary Materials.
+Additionally, as mentioned in Section~\ref{sec:preliminary}, the covariance matrix can be factorized into a scaling matrix $S$ and a rotation matrix $R$: $\boldsymbol{\Sigma} = RSS^{T}R^{T}$.
+We take advantage of the diagonal and orthogonal properties of rotation and scaling matrices to simplify the calculation of \autoref{eq:GDS}.
+Details of GDS will be discussed in the Appendix~\ref{sec:app-gds}.